-By flipping S10 up and down, we can Run and Wait the program, sometimes catching Q on, and sometimes off.
-WAIT mode is handy for debugging, because you can check on the state of all the lines with a meter or logic probe to see what is going on.
+Flipping S10 up and down will RUN and WAIT the program, sometimes catching Q on, sometimes off.
+WAIT is handy for debugging; you can check the state of any line with a meter or logic probe to see what is going on.

 Here's a bit longer program.
-It does the same thing (blinks Q), but does it far slower, so it's easy to see it blink on and off.
+It does the same thing (blinks Q), but much slower.
+Use the same sequence of switch flipping as above.
 Let's simplify the description so it's not so wordy.
-Use the same sequence of switch flipping as for the previous program.
 See if you can figure out how to enter it.
+(Hint: There's a "cheat sheet" at the end of the manual).